 There are numerous CSF variables that enable organizations to determine if the project is a success.
 Project managers play a significant role in CSF.
 The framework I will use for this research is examining the relationship between various variables and check if there is a relationship between PS being the independent variable and the dependent variables being PMG, PMY, PMA.

 CSFs are attained by project managers in which there is a need to understand how projects can achieve success (Zilberstein& Messer, 2010).
 When an appropriate project manager is selected, CSF is highly to occur as a result of many factors.
-According to Millhollan&Kaarst-Brown (2016) project, managers' objective is to work towards achieving success on projects, and the role of the project manager is to lead others to success (Millhollan&Kaarst-Brown, 2016).
+According to Millhollanand Kaarst-Brown (2016), project managers' objective is to work towards achieving success on projects, and the role of the project manager is to lead others to success (Millhollan&Kaarst-Brown, 2016).

 While projects are essential to the growth of businesses, there are many projects that fail.
-Project issues occur throughout the project life cycle from the discovery phase, delivery to hand over (Hjelmbrekke, Hansen, &Lohne, 2015).
-There are reasons why projects fail (a) problems with project manager's (b) problems with processes, and (c) risk and issues on projects.
+Project issues occur throughout the project life cycle from the discovery phase, delivery, to hand over (Hjelmbrekke, Hansen, &Lohne, 2015).
+Reasons for project failure include: (a) problems with project manager (b) problems with processes, and (c) risk and issues on projects.
 However, the main reason is because of higher leadership (Albliwi, Antony, Abdul Halim Lim, & Van der Wiele, 2014), to teams and individuals (Dwivedi et al., 2015).
 Thus, understanding PMG, PMY, PMA can help organizations increase project success and reduce failure on IT projects.
-Research also shows that project managers contribute towards project success by resolving project uncertainty and complexity and clarifying the project complexity past, present, and future (Bakhshi, Ireland, &Gorod, 2016).
+Research also shows that project managers contribute towards project success by resolving project uncertainty and complexity and clarifying the past, present, and future project complexity (Bakhshi, Ireland, &Gorod, 2016).

-Project Managers’ Age and Experience and gender (Independent Variables)

 Project managers Age

 In this section, the analysis of pertinent literature associated with project managers' age will be part of the literature review since the primarily concentrated efforts are to select the most relevant literature for this research study.
 PMA is one of the dependent variables that influence project success in the IT project management sector.
 The sections will demonstrate how project managers' age influences project success in organizations.